KTgreenham/TRiP/README.md

 P = 75.87/3
 P = 25.3
 ```
-NOTE: We have provided a .pptx file ('screen_shot_matlab.pptx') showing screen shots of each step.
-We have tested TRiP on MAtlab_2014a for MacOS X and Windows.
+NOTE: We have tested TRiP on MAtlab_2014a for MacOS X and Windows.

 ####<a id="octave"></a>4.
 TRiP for Octave